 Admitted students: prepare to enroll

-Upon admissions to the PharmD program, incoming students should complete the following requirements before the first day of class:
+Upon admission to the PharmD program, incoming students should complete the following requirements before the first day of class:

-- Background study (wait for instruction; the College initiates the process)
+- Background study (wait for instruction; the College initiates the process in early July)

 - Immunizations (submit the required form on or after June 1)